VaibhavLakshmiS/Fintechtales/README.md

 ## Getting Started

-To explore the current version of Fintales:
+To explore the current version of FinTechtales:

 1. **Clone the Repository**:
 2. **Navigate to the Directory**: